School-of-Solana/program-joeyjoplin/PROJECT_DESCRIPTION.md

 - Test 2: MAKE_OFFER with real mints and token accounts
 - Test 3: TAKE_OFFER - transfer tokens and close offer & vault

-- Test 1: Smoke Testing - Check program ID
-- Test 2: MAKE_OFFER with real mints and token accounts
-- Test 3: TAKE_OFFER - transfer tokens and close offer & vault

 **Unhappy Path Tests:**
-- Test 1: MAKE_OFFER should fail if maker has insufficient token A balance
-- Test 2: MAKE_OFFER should fail if makerTokenAccountA is not maker's ATA
-- Test 3: TAKE_OFFER should fail if taker has insufficient token B balance
 - Test 1: MAKE_OFFER should fail if maker has insufficient token A balance
 - Test 2: MAKE_OFFER should fail if makerTokenAccountA is not maker's ATA
 - Test 3: TAKE_OFFER should fail if taker has insufficient token B balance